Defending Cup champs Golden Knights acquire Hertl. Hurricanes, Panthers dominate deals in the East

 — Tampa Bay added hard-hitting defenseman Matt Dumba in a trade with Arizona.

-— The Devils swapped goalies, acquiring Kappo Kahkonen from San Jose for Vitek Vanecek.
+— The Devils swapped goalies, acquiring Kaapo Kahkonen from San Jose for Vitek Vanecek.
 New Jersey also acquired goalie Jake Allen from Montreal for a conditional third-round pick.

-The Hurricanes were busy adding to an already talented roster, and a team that managed a combined six goals in being swept by Florida in the playoffs last year.

-“Evgeny is a high-level playmaker who will add to our offensive firepower,” Hurricanes general manager Don Waddell said.
-“He brings even more playoff experience to our lineup, and we’re excited to give him a fresh start in Carolina.”

 Guentzel is eager to join the Hurricanes and get back on the ice, with the trade coming as he is on the verge of returning to play after missing nearly a month with an upper body injury.

-“You know what the team’s done in the past and how close they’ve been,” Guentzel said Friday.
+“You know what the team’s done in the past and how close they’ve been,” Guentzel said.
 “This is a special team.
 They’ve got a lot of high-end players, and they’re really well-coached.”

 The Los Angeles Kings were the only team among the top 12 Stanley Cup favorites not to make a significant addition over the past several weeks.